vbeskrovny/Cisco-Universal-AP/README.md

 curl -v -X POST "http://1.2.3.4/set_universal_ap_reg_domain.shtml?configMode=1&location=DE&regDomain5=-E&regDomain24=-E" -u "User:Secret1234"

 PS: in our case I am using "DE" as a country which I am going the prime the AP for.
-Free to use any country you like: US/DE/FR/SE/e.t.c.
+Feel free to use any country you like: US/DE/FR/SE/e.t.c.
 Pay attention to the regDomain param value: it is -E for Europe.
-You probably have to adapt it for your region.
+You probably have to adapt it for your region as well.

 Cheers ;)